Seiberg-Witten Floer spectra for $b_1>0$: Construction of the relative Bauer-Furuta invariant

 We refer to the map $\preBF_n(X,\frak{t})$ as the (relative, $n$-th) \emph{pre-Bauer-Furuta invariant} of $(X,\frak{t})$, to emphasize that it is not yet an invariant of the construction (rather, its stable homotopy equivalence class will turn out to be an invariant).

 An alternative version of this relative Bauer-Furuta invariant is obtained by instead considering the map of $B_Y$ spaces:

-where $S_{B_X}^{U_n \oplus \underline{V_n}}$ is a $B_Y$ space using $r_Y$, and where $N_n/_B L_n$ is the fiberwise quotient.
+where $S_{B_X}^{U_n \oplus V_n}$ is a $B_Y$ space using $r_Y$, and where $N_n/_B L_n$ is the fiberwise quotient.

-\subsection{Well-definedness of the relative Bauer-Furuta invariant}
+\section{Well-definedness of the relative Bauer-Furuta invariant}

 We next consider how the construction of the relative Bauer-Furuta invariant in (\ref{eq:bauer-furuta}) depends on the choices involved.
-This is very similar to Section \ref{sec:well-def}, so we will abbreviate many of the arguments.
+This is very similar to Chapter \ref{sec:well-def}, so we will abbreviate many of the arguments.

 First, we address the perturbation $\mathfrak{p}$.

 \begin{lem} Let $\mathfrak{p}_1$ be a perturbation for which (\ref{eq:perturbation}) is surjective.
 Let $\mathfrak{q}$ be a linear operator $\underline{\mathbb{C}}^{m_2}\to \mathcal{E}_{X,k-1}^-\oplus r_Y^*(P_0\cap L^2_{k-\frac{1}{2}})$.
 Let $U_n(\mathfrak{p})$, respectively $U_n(\mathfrak{p}+\mathfrak{q})$ be the bundles defined as in (\ref{eq:4-manifold-appx-bundle}) with respect to the perturbations $\mathfrak{p}$, respectively $\mathfrak{p}+\mathfrak{q}$.
 Let $\preBF_{[n],\mathfrak{p}}(X,\frak{t})$, respectively $\preBF_{[n],\mathfrak{p}+\mathfrak{q}}(X,\frak{t})$, be the maps defined in (\ref{eq:bauer-furuta}) with respect to the perturbations $\mathfrak{p}$ and $\mathfrak{p}+\mathfrak{q}$.
 Then there is a commutative diagram: